Tests Test Coverage Latest release BSD-3 clause license PyPI - Python Version

 Returns:

-• longitude in radians
+• longitude (float) – Longitude in radians.

-• latitude in radians
+• latitude (float) – Latitude in radians.

-• radius in au
+• radius (float) – Radius in AU.

 mean_longitude(jd)